Australia–Denmark relations: History

 On 1 May 1952, an agreement on visas was signed in Canberra.

-In the 1980s, after the visit of Uffe Ellemann-Jensen to Australia, the relations between Australia and Denmark was described as warm and friendly.
+In the 1980s, after the visit of Uffe Ellemann-Jensen to Australia, the relations between Australia and Denmark were described as warm and friendly.

-In 2010, both countries made a deal to ship 6,100 ton hexachlorobenzene waste from Australia to Denmark.
+In 2010, both countries made a deal to ship 6,100 tons hexachlorobenzene waste from Australia to Denmark.

 Greenpeace protested outside the Australian environment ministry to show their opposition to the shipment of Hexachlorobenzene from Australia.
 On 23 December 2010, Danish Minister of Environment Karen Ellemann cancelled the deal because of the pressure.

 As of 2019, the ambassador of Denmark to Australia is Tom Nørring.

 Trade

-In 2008, trade between Australia and Denmark amounted $1,19 billion.
+In 2008, trade between Australia and Denmark amounted to $1,19 billion.
 In 2009, Danish export to Australia amounted 4,8 billion DKK and Australian export amounted 697 million DKK.
 In 2008, Danish investments in Australia was 6,6 billion DKK.

 Migration

 8,000 Danes migrated to Australia after World War II.
 Over 50,000 Australians claim Danish ancestry.